On Quantum Modularity for Geometric 3-Manifolds: Z-hat and WRT invariants at generic roots of unity

 To see that the sign of the Gauss sum is correct, we need to use the reciprocity of Jacobi symbols

 \end{proof}

-Suppose that $M$ is a 3-manifold obtained from a negative-definite\footnote{We expect the argument to generalize to the weakly negative-definite case.}, genus zero plumbing on a tree graph, and let $B$ be its linking matrix.
-Assume furthermore that $M$ is a rational homology sphere, i.e., $\det B \neq 0$.
+Suppose that $M$ is a 3-manifold obtained from a genus zero plumbing on a tree graph, and let $B$ be its linking matrix, which we assume to be negative definite\footnote{We expect that the argument below can be in principle generalized to the case of \textit{weakly negative-definite} plumbings.
+However, this is redundant, since, as was shown in \cite{harichurn2025delta}, any weakly negative-definite rational homology sphere plumbing has a negative-definite representative in its homeomorphism class.}.
 Let $\xi = e^{\frac{2\pi i s}{r}}$ be a primitive $r$-th root of unity.
 With manipulations similar to \cite[Appendix~A]{Gukov:2017kmk}, we get (see also \cite{Kucharski:2019fgh,Chung:2019jgw})

 If we let $s$ be coprime with $\det B$, it is possible to factor the sum over $\coker s B$---which is not invariant under Kirby moves---to sums over $\Z^N/s\Z^N$ and $\coker B$ using the isomorphism $\Z^N/s\Z^N \oplus \coker B \ni (x, a) \mapsto Bx + sa \in \coker sB$.
 The two sums above become